bcornec/wod-set/profile/ADMIN-GUIDE.md

 In these very cases, you need to be able to cleanup the mess quickly.
 ![WoD backend failure lifecycle](img/wod-backend-failure.png "WoD backend failure lifecycle")

-  *   frontend - backend communication issues
+  *   wod-frontend - wod-backend communication issues
   *   JupyterHub server failure
   *   JupyterHub server - appliance server communication issues

 The PURGE scenario is therefore triggered on Workshops-on-Demand' deployment failures.

-At the registration time, when the participant hits the register button on the frontend web portal, an entry is automatically created in the database for him.
+At the registration time, when the participant hits the register button on the wod-frontend web portal, an entry is automatically created in the database for him.
 It associates the participant to a student and a workshop.
-It also registers the date and start time of the workshop, sets the participant status to 'welcome' in the database and a first email is sent to the participant from the frontend web portal welcoming him to the Workshop-on-Demand and stating to him that within a few minutes a second email will be sent along with the necessary information (credentials and url) to connect to the workshop's environment.
+It also registers the date and start time of the workshop, sets the participant status to 'welcome' in the database and a first email is sent to the participant from the wod-frontend web portal welcoming him to the Workshop-on-Demand and stating to him that within a few minutes a second email will be sent along with the necessary information (credentials and url) to connect to the workshop's environment.

-If for any reason, the deployment of the workshop fails and as a consequence, no API call is made back to the frontend from the backend, the api-db could remain stuck forever and so would the participant.
-To overcome this, we implemented a check on the api-db server to test this welcome status.
+If for any reason, the deployment of the workshop fails and as a consequence, no API call is made back to the wod-api-db from the wod-backend, the wod-api-db could remain stuck forever and so would the participant.
+To overcome this, we implemented a check on the wod-api-db server to test this welcome status.
 In a normal scenario, this welcome status gets updated within less than 3 minutes.
-If the status is not updated within 10 minutes, we consider that something went wrong during the deployment and as a result, a PURGE scenario is initiated to clean up both the backend and the api-db sides of the related registration.
-Of course, depending of the backend sanity, some actions could also fail.
-But from our experience, both api-db and backend are really reliable.
+If the status is not updated within 10 minutes, we consider that something went wrong during the deployment and as a result, a PURGE scenario is initiated to clean up both the wod-backend and the wod-api-db sides of the related registration.
+Of course, depending of the wod-backend sanity, some actions could also fail.
+But from our experience, both wod-api-db and wod-backend are really reliable.

-Considering now the most common case: the backend server and frontend servers can communicate but the JupyterHub server has issues to communicate with appliances.
-In terms of tasks associated to the PURGE scenario, you can see that we kept the minimal as there should not be much to clean up on the backend server.
+Considering now the most common case: the wod-backend and wod-api-db servers can communicate but the JupyterHub server has issues to communicate with appliances.
+In terms of tasks associated to the PURGE scenario, you can see that we kept the minimal as there should not be much to clean up on the wod-backend server.
 Simply consider that it is a CLEANUP scenario without any workshop deployment.

 We call the same tasks to begin with as we still need student ID and workshop ID.
 We then initiate :
 - An update of the student's password for security reasons.
 (See wod_generate_randompwd()).